ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 [Oracles](/developers/docs/oracles/) source off-chain information and send it on-chain for smart contracts to use.
 With oracles, you can design smart contracts that interoperate with off-chain systems, such as capital markets, greatly expanding their application.

-But if the oracle is corrupted and sends incorrect information on-chain, smart contracts will execute based on erroneous inputs—which can cause problems.
+But if the oracle is corrupted and sends incorrect information on-chain, smart contracts will execute based on erroneous inputs, which can cause problems.
 This is the basis of the “oracle problem”, which concerns the task of making sure information from a blockchain oracle is accurate, up-to-date, and timely.

 A related security concern is using an on-chain oracle, such as a decentralized exchange, to get the spot price for an asset.
 Lending platforms in the [decentralized finance](/defi/) (DeFi) industry often do this to determine the value of a user’s collateral to determine how much they can borrow.